calini/romanian-programmers-macos/README.md

-# Romanian Programmers Keyboard Layout for macOS
+# Romanian - Programmers, a macOS Keyboard Layout

-This macOS keyboard layout has popped up on the internet before, and I have changed it's definition to fit under Romanian and created an iconset with a Romanian flag, so it looks in line with the other options.
+This macOS keyboard layout has popped up on the internet before, I have only changed its definition and created an iconset with a Romanian flag, so it's in line with the other Romanian layouts.

 Romanian - Programmers allows easy input of Romanian diacritics using the `alt` key: